aws/aws-s3-accessgrants-plugin-java-v2/README.md

                         .build();
 ```

+#### NOTE -
+If cross-region access setting is turned on for either the S3 Client or the plugin (but not both), you might experience bucket region mismatch errors.

 ### Cross-account support

 The plugin makes S3 head bucket requests to determine bucket location.
 In case of cross-account access S3 expects s3:ListBucket permission for the requesting account on the requested bucket.
-Please add the necessary permission if the plugin will be used for cross-region access.
+Please add the necessary permission if the plugin will be used for cross-account access.

 ### Turn on metrics